 - 1. FEED THRU: Jack for an ungrounded direct signal connection from/to the backpanel FEED THRU.
 Use it for connecting tuners, wireless systems or any connection you need from back to front without using long cable connections. - 2.
 BUFFER IN: Front Panel instrument input, which routes the instrument signal to your connected amplifier inputs via a high to low impedance buffer, for keeping signal clean and noiseless without coloring it. - 3.
-AMPS 1-2: Select one of two possible connected amplifiers by pushing the corresponding illuminated switch.
-The other amplifier is connected to an internal load to prevent it from any damage.
+AMPS 1-4: Select one of four possible connected amplifiers by pushing the corresponding illuminated switch.
+The other 3 amplifiers are connected to an internal load to prevent them from any damage.
 Input signal is only routed to the selected amplifier. - 4.
-CABS 1-2: Select up to two cabinets at the same time by pushing the corresponding illuminated switch. - 5.
-FX LOOPS 1-2 ON/OFF: Switches the FX Loop Send/Return jacks of the corresponding amplifier to the FX In and FX Out jacks to share one FX unit or FX rig with both amplifiers.
+CABS 1-4: Select up to two cabinets at the same time by pushing the corresponding illuminated switch. - 5.
+FX LOOP ON/OFF: Switches the FX Loop Send/Return jacks of the currently chosen amplifier to the FX In and FX Out jacks to share one FX unit or FX rig with all of the 4 connected amplifiers.
 That way spillover effects from reverb or delay effects are possible between the different amplifiers.
 Please be aware to set the send and return levels of the connected amplifiers equally to avoid changes in volume. - 6.
 MIDI CHANNEL/CC MODE: Displays and selects the Midi Channel when pressed short.
 Toggles the Control Change mode when pressed long.
-See "Controlling via MIDI" for more informations about the MIDI Control Change Modes - SAVE/STEREO MODE: When pressed short this switch saves the current state of the 222 to the previously selected Program Change preset.
-When pressed long, the "Stereo Mode" is toggled on or off. - 8.
+See "Controlling via MIDI" for more informations about the MIDI Control Change Modes - 7.
+SAVE: Saves the current state of the 444 to the previously selected Program Change preset. - 8.
 Display: Gives informations about the selected Program Change preset, Midi Channel, or Control Change mode. - 9.
 Power On/Off: I bet you know what this is for...